mathcivilce/blackcartapp/STRIPE_INTEGRATION_COMPLETE.md

 # ✅ Stripe Integration Complete

-The Stripe subscription integration has been successfully implemented in BlackCart.
+The Stripe subscription integration has been successfully implemented in Cartbase.
 Users must now pay $1/month before they can create an account.

 ## What Was Implemented